brentgroves/status/2024/week2.md

 ## Linamar tenant

-- Test login and OpenID Connect web app registration with User.Read.All scope for repsys.
+- Test login and web app registration with OpenID Connect and User.Read.All OAuth2 scope for repsys federated identity with Microsoft Entra ID.

 ## Report System Authentication and Authorization system